 Microsoft Excel MVP

 In July 2016, I was awarded the Microsoft MVP (most valuable professional) award for the Excel program.
-This was a great honor and I am grateful my work within the Excel community has been impactful enough to warrant such recognition.
+This was a great honor and I am grateful my work within the Excel community has made enough of an impact to warrant such recognition.
 If you would like to learn more about this achievement you can read my blog post announcing my award.

 The Purpose Of This Site

 This website was created for the sole purpose of turning you into your office's resident "Spreadsheet Guru".
 I was able to do this in less than two years at my place of work and it has paid its dividends immensely ever since.
 So what does being a Spreadsheet Guru actually mean?

 - You have the ability to analyze data efficiently and effectively

 - You have the know-how to answer other people's questions (even if you don't initially know the answer)

 - You can solve problems in unique and creative ways

 - You can create processes that are easy for others to modify, but nearly impossible for them to generate or replicate

 My goal is to show you how to accomplish these four bullet points in the simplest and most straightforward manner possible.
 Becoming a Spreadsheet Guru does not mean you need to be the smartest guy in the room (I, in no way would categorize myself as a brainiac), but it does mean people need to VIEW you as one of the smartest guys in the room!
 This viewpoint makes you a valued asset and makes it much harder (in their minds) to lose you to another company.
 The MAJORITY of Microsoft Office users don't take the time to learn how to become what I like to call an "advanced" user with the software.
 Learning these more advanced skills will make you a highly valued employee or business owner.